jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 If any of the following are true, you should consider using AWS SMS:
 • You are using vCenter 6.5 Server.
 • You want to specify BYOL licenses during migration.
-• You are interested in migrating VMs to Amazon EC2.
+• You are interested in __migrating VMs__ to Amazon EC2.
 • You want to use incremental migration.

+> > AWS SMS is primarily designed to migrate on-premises VMware vSphere, Microsoft Hyper-V/SCVMM, and Azure virtual machines to the AWS Cloud.

 ## Application Migration (AWS MGN)

 With AWS MGN, you can migrate your applications from physical infrastructure, VMware vSphere, Microsoft Hyper-V, Amazon Elastic Compute Cloud (Amazon EC2), Amazon Virtual Private Cloud (Amazon VPC), and other clouds to AWS.

 > AWS Application Migration Service (MGN) utilizes continuous, block-level replication and enables short cutover windows measured in **minutes**.
 AWS Server Migration Service (SMS) utilizes incremental, snapshot-based replication and enables cutover windows measured in **hours**.

+> AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution that simplifies, expedites, and reduces the cost of migrating applications to AWS.
+It enables companies to lift-and-shift a large number of physical, virtual, or cloud servers without compatibility issues, performance disruption, or long cutover windows.
+MGN replicates source servers into your AWS account

 ## Database Migration